STAT Testing Policy

 STAT fee during regular business hours: $70 per test or panel in sections other than Clinical Pathology.
 The Clinical Pathology STAT fee is $50.

-Please visit the STAT Policy page for a complete list of tests that can be submitted STAT priority.
+Please visit the STAT Policy page for a complete list of tests that can be submitted with STAT priority.

 Please call the main lab number (607) 253-3900 in advance if results are needed on a weekend, holiday, or when the lab is normally closed to check availability and determine additional fees.